 - Linking students to future job opportunities

-How does Technology Commercialization and New Ventures move research to the market?
+How does Research Commercialization move research to the market?

 What is the Bayh-Dole Act?

-How do I work with NC State’s Office of Technology Commercialization and New Ventures?
+How do I work with NC State’s Office of Research Commercialization?

-We encourage you to contact the Office of Technology Commercialization and New Ventures (OTCNV) during your early research activities to be aware of the options that will best leverage the commercial potential of your research.
-OTCNV staff are trained to assist you with questions related to marketability, funding sources, commercial partners, patenting and other protection methods, new business startup considerations, NC State policies and procedures, and much more.
+We encourage you to contact the Office of Research Commercialization (ORC) during your early research activities to be aware of the options that will best leverage the commercial potential of your research.
+ORC staff are trained to assist you with questions related to marketability, funding sources, commercial partners, patenting and other protection methods, new business startup considerations, NC State policies and procedures, and much more.

 What are the typical steps in the commercialization of a technology?